 We talked about the importance of traditions with Niki Olsen on episode one and Christmas is a great time to start those.
 We want you to remember that circumstances change and we have to be flexible with our traditions.
 We also have to make sure the traditions are manageable.
 Don’t do so many traditions that you don’t enjoy the holidays.

 Some traditions that Camille does and loves are “Christmas Adam” which is celebrated on December 23rd.
-On “Christmas Adam” her family eats ribs for dinner and apple pie (think the Bible story here for it to make sense, it took Andrea a little bit to get it.)
-She also loves to get her family a puzzle to work on together, and they always watch While you were Sleeping, A Christmas Story, It’s a Wonderful, and A Christmas Story.
-Me and Andrea also added National Lampoon’s Christmas Vacation (not appropriate for young children) and Elf.
+On “Christmas Adam” her family eats ribs for dinner and apple pie (think the Bible story here for it to make sense, it took Andrea a little effort to get it).
+She also loves to get her family a puzzle to work on together, and they always watch While you were Sleeping, A Christmas Story, and It’s a Wonderful Life.
+Andrea and I also added National Lampoon’s Christmas Vacation (not appropriate for young children) and Elf.

-Andrea loves to go on hayrides and sing Christmas carols, doing the 12 Days of Christmas for a family needing some holiday cheer, and making homemade eggnog (recipe below).
+Andrea loves going on hayrides and singing Christmas carols, doing the 12 Days of Christmas for a family needing some holiday cheer, and making homemade eggnog (recipe below).

 Beth loves doing secret santa for a family in need.
 They also do a Christmas Eve breakfast where they invite people over who don’t have family in town.
 All three of us enjoy acting out the Nativity on Christmas Eve and getting the kids Christmas Eve pajamas.

 Although Christmas is fun and full of traditions we have some hacks that may help it feel a little less stressful.
-Some helpful hacks are to plan ahead; write everything down so you know what you need and want to do.
+One helpful hack is to plan ahead; write everything down so you know what you need and want to do.
 An app that Andrea uses to track gifts is called The Christmas List.

 You can find it at the Apple app store (or click on the picture above.)
 She also plans all of the things that The Elf on the Shelf will do for the whole month.
-Camille suggested being intentional about your traditions that you bring into your family.
+Camille suggested being intentional about traditions that you bring into your family.
 She also started giving her kids only one gift and then they do a big family gift.
 There are a ton of printables on Pinterest that you can print for free.
-A major theme is that the more you make it about others, the better the holiday is.
+Everyone agreed that the more you make it about others, the better the holiday is.

 I’d Marry that: Food Edition Segment